 - low blood pressure (hypotension)

-IV VItamin Doctors is located in a lovely boutique-style medical office.
+IV Vitamin Therapy is located in a lovely boutique-style medical office.
 First, you’ll have an in-depth consultation with our doctor.
 After identifying any deficiencies or health goals, you will be prescribed a single nutrient or a cocktail of nutrients, depending on your health history and goals.
 Sessions typically take between 20 and 60 minutes, and patients are conscious for the entire procedure.
 After the initial painless pinprick of a needle, the nutrients flow into the bloodstream.

 Almost immediately after injection, the nutrients injected into the body begin working.
 Many patients enjoy the relaxation of our spa-like clinic or use their infusion time to read or work remotely.
 Modernly designed and calm, our medical offices are the perfect environment for athletes to receive regular IV vitamin injections.